-Admissions (Policy AD-1, AD-2, and AA-57)
+Admissions (Policy AD-1, AD-2, and AD-11)

 Admission (Policy AD-1)

-Clarkson College is selective and meeting all criteria for admission does not guarantee admission.
-Qualified applicants are admitted without regard to national or ethnic origin, gender, age, marital status, religion, race, color, sexual orientation, creed, or disability in the administration of its educational policies, financial aid, or other school-administered programs.
+Clarkson College is selective, and meeting all criteria for admission does not guarantee admission.
+Qualified applicants are admitted without regard to national or ethnic origin, gender, age, marital status, religion, race, color, sexual orientation, creed, or disability in the administration of educational policies, financial aid, or other school-administered programs.
 The institution does not otherwise engage in aggressive or deceptive recruitment and/or enrollment tactics or conduct, such as may be defined and prohibited by federal regulations.

 English Proficiency

-• Official TOEFL (Test of English as a Foreign Language) score (minimum of 80 total score on the TOEFL iBT, or minimum of 550 total score on the paper-based TOEFL (PBT)).
+• Official TOEFL (Test of English as a Foreign Language) score (minimum of 80 total score on the TOEFL iBT, or minimum of 550 total score on the paper based TOEFL (PBT)).

-• Official IELTS (The International English Language Testing System) total score of 7
+• Official IELTS (The International English Language Testing System) total score of 6

-• ACT English score of 20 or higher
+• ACT English score of 18 or higher

 • Graduation from an accredited US high school or equivalent (GED)